 Cost of living: Is it cheap to live in Spain?

-Cost of living is a very important index to consider when moving to a new country.
-Spain is known to be one of the cheapest developed countries to live in Europe, is that so?
-Here in this article, we will try to portrait the living expenses in Spain.
+The cost of living is a very important index to consider when moving to a new country.
+Spain is known to be one of the cheapest developed countries to live in Europe.
+Here in this article, we will try to portray the living expenses in Spain.

 1. Compared with other developed countries: Yes, Spain is much cheaper to live in!